exgnosis/AI_for_Executives/README.md

 # AI_for_Executives

-Working Repo for Ai for Executives Class
+Working Repo for HyMark AI class